Our Community Alarm scheme helps you stay at home if you are elderly or have a disability.

 How much does the community alarm cost?

 The alarm uses around one unit of electricity per week (depending on your supplier).
-The running costs must be met by the householder.
+You must pay for this cost.

 If your Community Alarm is installed partway through the year, you will be sent an invoice for this period until the end of March.
 You will then go onto the annual billing system.